srtucker22/glipchat/README.md

 ## Motivation

+Quasar is intended to be a veritable open source solution for multi-user multi-platform video conferencing -- a product regular people can use and developers can modify and build into their own products.

-quasar is intended to be an example of how to create a WebRTC video chatroom and of how to integrate React and Flux in a Meteor app.
+It is also an example of how to create a WebRTC video chatroom and of how to integrate React and Flux in a Meteor app.

 ## Installation